Prof. Dr. Kenny R. Cupers

 Curriculum Vitae

-Cupers is the author of the multiple-award-winning The Social Project: Housing Postwar France (2014), translated into French as La banlieue, un projet social: Ambitions d’une politique urbaine, 1945-1975 (2018).
-The book reveals how France’s unprecedented building boom after WWII turned dwelling into an object of modernization, an everyday site of citizen participation, and a domain of social scientific expertise.
-His co-edited volume Architecture and Neoliberalism from the 1960s to the Present (with Helena Mattsson & Catharina Gabrielsson, 2019) explores the multivalent role of architecture and urbanism in processes of neoliberal transformation.
-His edited volume Use Matters: An Alternative History of Architecture (Routledge, 2013) examines how architecture depended on changing definitions of use throughout the twentieth century.
-Spaces of Uncertainty (2002), co-authored with Markus Miessen, focuses on the importance of leftover spaces for public life in Berlin—a theme he has recently revisited in Spaces of Uncertainty: Berlin Revisited (2018).
-His recent co-edited volume What is Critical Urbanism: Urban Research as Pedagogy (2022) offers a toolkit for working with care and reciprocity across different contexts and institutions in urban studies.
+Several of Cupers’ books explore the role of housing in urban and state transformation.
+The Social Project: Housing Postwar France (2014), translated into French as La banlieue, un projet social: Ambitions d’une politique urbaine, 1945-1975 (2018), reveals how France’s unprecedented building boom after WWII turned dwelling into an object of state-led modernization, an everyday site of citizen participation, and a domain of social scientific expertise.
+His co-edited volume Architecture and Neoliberalism from the 1960s to the Present (with Helena Mattsson & Catharina Gabrielsson, 2019) explores architecture and urbanism in processes of neoliberalization.

-Cupers received a B.Sc. and M.Sc in Architecture from the Catholic University of Leuven (Belgium), studied photography and cultural theory at Goldsmiths College (London), and received his Ph.D. in architectural and urban history from Harvard University in 2010.
-He taught in the United States before co-founding the University of Basel’s Urban Studies division in 2015.
+Cupers received a B.Sc. and M.Sc in Architecture from the Catholic University of Leuven (Belgium), studied visual culture and urban theory at Goldsmiths College (London), and received his Ph.D. in architectural and urban history from Harvard University in 2010.

 Main Areas of Work